Skyscanner/backpack/unreleased.md

 **Breaking:**

 - react-native-bpk-component-button:
-  - `react-native-line-gradient` is now a peer dependency instead of a dependency.
+  - `react-native-linear-gradient` is now a peer dependency instead of a dependency.
 The dependency is temporarily on `skyscanner/react-native-linear-gradient#new-gradient-implementation`.

 **Added:**